-The humble hardtail seems to be going through a mini-revival, with a raft of cross-country, downcountry, trail and even radder rigid frames being introduced.
+The humble hardtail mountain bike seems to be going through a mini-revival, with a raft of cross-country, downcountry, trail and even radder rigid frames being introduced.

 What are the advantages to a hardtail?
 Where uphill speed matters, the direct connection from crank to axle, without some energy-inefficient suspension spoiling the fun, is the quickest way to get up to speed.